jphastings/fuckinchamp/index.md

 9. A fuckin' champ celebrates life and the diversity of people in it.

    > "Are we going to this party at Francis' tonight?", "Hell yeah!
-Francis is a fuckin' champ – every time I go to one I meet someone I never thought I'd meet, but who I now can't imagine not knowing."
+Francis is a fuckin’ champ — every time I go to these parties I meet someone I never thought I would, but who I now can’t imagine not knowing."